-However around New year’s I started feeling a dull pain around my abdomen and the area between my vagina and anus (perineum) but ignored it for about a week.
-A friend advised me to test myself for pregnancy and I tested positive.
+However around New year’s I started feeling a dull pain around my abdomen and the area between my vagina and anus (perineum) but I ignored it for about a week.
+A friend advised me to test myself for pregnancy.
+When I took the test, It was positive.
 I was aware or hopeful that an abortion is a relatively easy procedure, so I went to a gynaecologist to get it.
-It was fortunate that the gynaecologist was an experienced, non judgemental personAnd she asked me to get an ultrasound and a HcG done.
-I paid her one thousand rupees but in retrospect I’m thankful I spent that money instead of procuring abortion pills from somewhere as I had also considered at a point.
-Anyway I got a total of four different tests for HCG done, in three different places.
-And only the third time, at a super speciality hospital were they able to fully confirm that it was an ectopic pregnancy.
+It was fortunate that the gynaecologist was an experienced, non judgemental person.
+She asked me to get an ultrasound and a HcG Test done.
+I paid her one thousand rupees but in retrospect I’m thankful that I spent that money on a gynaecologist like her instead of procuring abortion pills from somewhere.
+I got a total of four different tests for HCG done, in three different places.
+And only the third time, at a super speciality hospital they were able to fully confirm that it was an ectopic pregnancy.

 The last hospital wanted to admit me asap as an ectopic pregnancy at the stage I was in (6-8 weeks) could be life threatening.
-However I didn’t have the money that they were demanding, and there was no way I could ask for it, without telling my parents, and that proved to be the hardest part.
-Finally in a very difficult call I told my father about it and he asked me to come home and said that he would get me admitted in AIIMS.
+However I didn’t have the money that they were demanding, and there was no way I could get it, without telling my parents.
+Calling my parents was the hardest part.
+Finally I called my father and told him about it and he asked me to come home and said that he would get me admitted in AIIMS.
 He sounded calm, maybe because he was at work.

-They didn’t take me to a hospital for another two days in which my friends kept persuading them, and finally when the pain because too unbearable, my mother took me to another hospital, where I waited for several hours as there were I think very few beds/ very few doctors.
-There was a lady waiting with me whose child had stopped moving and was probably dead, at the end of her third trimester, but her husband and mother in law were extremely casual and apathetic about it.
-Of course, the milieu was traumatic and added to my overall mental state, and at various points I kept thinking about killing myself.
+My parents did not take me to a hospital for another two days.
+Due to my friends persuasion and because the pain was unbearable, my mother took me to another hospital, where I waited for several hours as they had very few beds/ very few doctors.
+There was a lady waiting along with me who was in her third trimester whose child had stopped moving and was probably dead but her husband and mother in law were extremely casual and apathetic about it.
+Of course, the milieu was traumatic and added to my overall mental state.
+At various points I kept thinking about killing myself.

 The medical emergency/problem was taken care of, but the lasting impact it had on my mental state hasn’t been taken care of till now.

-My parents still remember that and are cold towards me, not understanding the excruciating pain I had to suffer through all this.
+My parents still remember what had happened and are cold towards me, not understanding the excruciating pain I had to suffer through all this.
 My mother once blamed my ‘character’ for my sister getting home late and tried to stab me in the stomach and I injured my hand trying to defend myself.
 There was blood everywhere.
 Even after the surgery, I have what are probably adhesions that are quite painful on some days.

-And the lack of support from my parents didn’t help.
-I have become a different person now, sometimes I remember how alone I felt going from clinic to clinic trying to know what was wrong with me, and just not having the energy to do anything but still having to go out to put an end to the pain.
-I didn’t know how dangerous an ectopic pregnancy could be, and I have realised that there is very little awareness generally amongst people still.
-This is cathartic for me, and even after close to two years of the incident, even though my mental health has started to improve, I feel phantom pains in my abdomen and am terrified of anything going wrong with my reproductive parts, even something as simple as a UTI sent me into the same spiral of depression.
-I break down very often in frustration, I recently had a yeast infection and it immobilized me, especially because I feel afraid to discuss these problems with my mother, even though our relationship too has improved.
-I cannot stand the thought of needles and I’m afraid of blood from my vagina.Of course I understand that an ectopic pregnancy is just a medical condition.
-However the way I was treated and because of lack of support of any kind, as well as the desperation and pain I had to be in in the days when I going clinic to clinic have probably traumatized me forever.
-Added to that was the hopelessness, I didn’t know what to do at all, and until my friends intervened with my parents, I didnt know if I could even survive.
+The lack of support from my parents made it worse.
+I have become a different person now.
+Sometimes I remember how alone I felt going from clinic to clinic trying to know what was wrong with me, and just not having the energy to do anything but still having to go out to put an end to the pain.
+I didn’t know how dangerous an ectopic pregnancy could be, and I have realised that there is very little awareness generally amongst people.
+This is cathartic for me, and even after close to two years of the incident, even though my mental health has started to improve, I feel phantom pains in my abdomen and am terrified of anything going wrong with my reproductive parts, even something as simple as a UTI send me into the same spiral of depression.
+I break down very often in frustration.
+I recently had a yeast infection and it immobilised me.
+I feel afraid to discuss these problems with my mother, even though our relationship has improved.
+I cannot stand the thought of needles and I’m afraid of blood from my vagina.

+I understand that an ectopic pregnancy is just a medical condition.
+However the way I was treated and because of lack of support of any kind, as well as the desperation and pain I had to be in for days have probably traumatised me forever.
+Added to that was the hopelessness, I didn’t know what to do at all.
+Until my friends intervened with my parents, I didnt know if I would even survive.